-ISOC++ 3.9.1 specifies char may take for example values for either signed char or unsigned char and that this is implementation-defined; GNU G++ can support either mode through use of the "-fsigned\char/unsigned\char" switch.
+ISOC++ 3.9.1 specifies that it is implementation defined whether a char object can hold negative values; GNU G++ can support either mode through use of the "- fsigned\char/unsigned\char" switch.
 The synthesis tool vendor is likely to choose the mode that best meets the architecture for which their simulation model was built in order to achieve consistent results between simulation and synthesis models.